imageshack/imageshack-android-sdk/README.md

 ### What can you do with SDK

-1. Register/login into your ImageShack Account.
+1. Register/login to your ImageShack Account.
 2. Upload/edit/delete images.
 3. Like/unlike/comment/fetch images data.
 4. Create/edit/delete albums.